nikspyratos/toybox/README.md

 ### Design

 - **Application Colours**: Generate matching application colours with [Coolors](https://coolors.co/), and generate Tailwind palettes from those with [UIColors.app](https://uicolors.app/create).
-- **Logo**: Change the contents of [resources/views/vendor/filament-panels/components/logo.blade.php](resources/views/vendor/filament-panels/components/logo.blade.php) to reference your logo image.
+- **Logo**: You can follow [this guide](https://filamentphp.com/docs/3.x/panels/themes#adding-a-logo) to change the logo on your Filament panel.
 For favicon generation from the logo, [Real Favicon Generator](https://realfavicongenerator.net/) will create all the images as well as all the HTML you need.
 - **Images**: Once you've set up your project, you can delete the default logos & images in `public/images`.

 ---

 ## How to scale

-This package is a starting point, but as your project scales, you may need to add some more pieces to keep it stable & safe.
+This project is a starting point, but as your app scales, you may need to add some more pieces to keep it stable & safe.

 You can do most of what is described below with the [infrastructure](#infrastructure) tools recommended.

 - **Vertical scale**: Put simply, for some time, it can just be easier to increase the size of your server as your resource demand grows.
 For Toybox, the memory & upload limits are set in `public/index.php`.
 - **Caching & Content Delivery Network (CDN)**: Cache frequent application responses with the tools in the [Cache section](#cache).
 Sign up for a service like [Cloudflare](https://www.cloudflare.com/) or [Fastly](https://www.fastly.com/) to take the edge off of some of your traffic and protect from DDoS attacks.
 - **Separation of concerns**: You may notice some parts of your application require more resources than others.
 For example, your database needs tons of storage, or your Redis instance takes a lot of RAM.
 In this case, it can be smarter to switch to either a managed service (e.g. RDS for managed DB, SQS for queues), or spin up a generic server specifically to use that tool.
+  - Toybox does this for your database by default.
+It separate the cache, queue, and Pulse tables into their own separate SQLite databases, and configures your app to use those connections.
+This will ease the write/read load in your primary database.
+[A guide on this can be found here](https://nik.software/sqlite-optimisations-in-laravel).
 - **Horizontal scale**: Spin more servers up, and stick a load balancer in front of them.
 Again managed services for this exist, or you can spin up a generic server with Forge/Ploi and use that for it.
 Just remember to [modify your scheduled tasks to only run on one server](https://laravel.com/docs/11.x/scheduling#running-tasks-on-one-server).
     - This can also be manually done with Caddy with its [load balancing](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#load-balancing) configuration.
     - Laravel Reverb can be scaled [with Redis](https://laravel.com/docs/11.x/reverb#scaling)
+    - Laravel Pulse can also use [Redis for the ingest](https://laravel.com/docs/11.x/pulse#ingest)
     - If you stick with SQLite, one of its limitations is that it only allows one write at a time.
 This is fine until a certain traffic scale, but you can use something like [Marmot](https://maxpert.github.io/marmot/intro) to run multiple SQLite nodes and have them replicated to each other.
 Note however at this time that you would have to run migrations manually for each node as a separate connection, as Marmot doesn't replicate schema changes to other nodes.
 - **Self hosting**: Some non-app modules of your business might be cheaper to self-host.
 For example: CMS, Metabase, Websockets.
 Be careful with this however, as there can be some hidden catch of complexity/cost involved that can make it more attractive to go for the managed service.
 - **Serverless**: There are two modes of thinking with serverless: pay to make the scale problems go away, or use it for infrequent, burstable task loads that don't need to be in your main app.